PyDevOG/PyScan/README.md

 6. **Clean UI**
    - Built with [PyQt5](https://pypi.org/project/PyQt5/).
    - Group boxes and a simple style sheet provide a professional layout.
-   - “About” button displaying “Developed by pydev and chatgpt.”
+   - “About” button displaying “Developed by...”

 ---